magit/emacsql/README.md

     make test

-If the environmental variable `PGDATABASE` is present then the unit tests will also be run with PostgreSQL in addition to SQLite.
+If the environment variable `PGDATABASE` is present then the unit tests will also be run with PostgreSQL in addition to SQLite.
 Also provide `PGHOST`, `PGPORT`, and `PGUSER` if needed.